-Actor.
-Born Christian Michael Leonard Slater on August 18, 1969, in New York, New York.
+Christian Michael Leonard Slater was born on August 18, 1969, in New York City, and attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
 During the 1980s, Christian Slater emerged as one of film’s leading young actors.
-He also became somewhat notorious for his life off-screen as well.
+He also became somewhat notorious for his life off-screen.
 The son of an actor and a casting director, Slater landed his first acting job as a child, appearing on the soap opera One Life to Live.

 In 1980, Slater made his Broadway debut in a revival of The Music Man starring Dick Van Dyke.
 Several more stage roles soon followed in such musical productions as Copperfield (1981) and Merlin (1983).
 In 1985, he made his film debut in The Legend of Billy Jean at the age of 15.
 Slater soon found himself earning strong marks for his supporting role opposite veteran performer Sean Connery in 1986’s historical thriller The Name of the Rose about a series of murders in a monastery.

 A short time later, Slater had his first leading part in the action mystery Gleaming the Cube (1989), playing a skateboarding teen who investigates his brother’s death.
 That same year, his remarkable turn in the dark hit comedy Heathers (1989) with Winona Rider helped make Slater a star.
 He played a rebellious teen who romances Ryder’s character and undermines their high school’s social hierarchy—dominated by several girls named Heather—through evil means.
 In this role, Slater drew comparisons to Jack Nicholson from some critics.

 Off screen, Slater got in trouble with the law that December.
 He was arrested for drunk driving after leading the police on a high-speed chase, which ended when he crashed his car into two telephone poles.
 It was his second arrest for this offense, and Slater was later sentenced to 10 days in jail.